 - Full .htaccess Support

-Not only do you get the above, but there are also no ads anywhere on your site, which is the most common trade-off with free hosting.
+As a huge plus, there are also no ads anywhere on your site, which is the most common trade-off with free hosting.

 You can also use the popular Softaculous installer to activate WordPress or use the Site.pro website builder to build your site.
 In fact, you can do more with WordPress on InfinityFree than you can with a free WordPress.com plan.
 For example, InfinityFree comes with the latest versions of cPanel and PHP.
 You can even use it with Cloudflare to get your website a free SSL certificate.